AI Readiness Assessment Report: The Leave-Behind That Turns Discovery Calls Into Signed Engagements

 Meanwhile, 78% of organizations say AI readiness is a top priority, but only 23% have completed any kind of formal assessment.
 The demand is there.
 The gap is in how consultants capture it.

-What Actually Works: A Tangible Output Before the Proposal
+What Actually Works: A Tangible AI Readiness Report Before the Proposal

 I learned this the hard way.
 Early in my consulting practice, I was doing free discovery calls the same way everyone else does.
 Talking for 45 minutes, taking notes, sending a "great to connect" email, and hoping.